orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   5.  filter-lto when using forked compilers
   6.  filter-lto when ODR violation(s) are encountered while LTOing
   7.  filter-lto when runtime issue(s) are encountered.
+  8.  filter-lto when LTO build issue(s) are encountered.
-  8.  filter-lto when switching between an unstable compiler slot and stable compiler slot to mitigate against the possibility of an unstable Intermediate Representation (IR) mixed in for static-libs for the same compiler slot (e.g. upgrading/downgrading between =sys-devel/gcc-14.4.9999
+  9.  filter-lto when switching between an unstable compiler slot and stable compiler slot to mitigate against the possibility of an unstable Intermediate Representation (IR) mixed in for static-libs for the same compiler slot (e.g. upgrading/downgrading between =sys-devel/gcc-14.4.9999